(Updated September 27, 2017)

 - Not answering calls

 Most lenders call their borrowers for information validation.
-Lending is a risky business and to lessen the risk, the lender will evaluate if you can pay the loan you are requesting.
+Lending is a risky business and to lessen the risk.
+The lender will evaluate your information.
 Make sure that you have indicated your active contact numbers because some lenders lose interest to borrowers whom they could not get in touch with.

 If you are asked to give some contact persons as references, do not hesitate to give your references a heads up.
 It is fine to tell them that a loan manager or loan verifier will call them regarding your loan application.